 The TRICARE South Region contract contains provisions whereby the federal government bears a substantial portion of the risk associated with financing the cost of health benefits.
 Annually, we negotiate a target health care cost amount, or target cost, with the federal government and determine an underwriting fee.
 Any variance from the target cost is shared.
 We earn more revenue or incur additional costs based on the variance of actual health care costs versus the negotiated target cost.
 We receive 20% for any cost underrun, subject to a ceiling that limits the underwriting profit to 10% of the target cost.
 We pay 20% for any cost overrun, subject to a floor that limits the underwriting loss to negative 4% of the target cost.
 A final settlement occurs 12 to 18 months after the end of each contract year to which it applies.
 We defer the recognition of any revenues for favorable contingent underwriting fee adjustments related to cost underruns until the amount is determinable and the collectibility is reasonably assured.
-We estimate and recognize unfavorable contingent underwriting fee adjustments related to cost underruns until the amount is determinable and the collectibility is reasonably assured.
-We estimate and recognize unfavorable contingent underwriting fee adjustments related to cost overruns and make necessary adjustments to our reserves.
+We estimate and recognize unfavorable contingent underwriting fee adjustments related to cost overruns currently in operations as an increase in benefit expenses.
+We continually review these benefit expense estimates of future payments to the government for cost overruns and make necessary adjustments to our reserves.